 One of the contributing factors for wet AMD is a protein called vascular endothelial growth factor (VEGF-A).
-VEGF-A causes new weak blood vessels to grow and leak, damaging central vision.
+VEGF-A causes new weak blood vessels to grow and leak within the eye, damaging central vision.
 Anti-VEGF therapies stop further damage to the eye and can even repair some of the damage that has occurred.
 Anti-VEGF therapy is injected into the eye.
 Multiple injections will be performed over a number of months.
-After that, your sight is monitored and further injections will be administered if required.
+After that, your sight is monitored and further injections will be administered if required.5

-Photodynamic Therapy (PDT) uses a non-thermal (or cold) laser with an intravenous light-sensitive drug to seal and halt or slow the progression of abnormal retina blood vessels.5 This treatment does not produce a blind spot on the retina.
+Photodynamic Therapy (PDT) uses a non-thermal (or cold) laser with an intravenous light-sensitive drug to seal and halt or slow the progression of abnormal retina blood vessels present in certain, specific types of AMD.
+This treatment does not produce a blind spot on the retina.
 The light is shone directly at the targeted tissue and the drug accumulates in these cells.
 It therefore reduces damage to normal surrounding tissue and allows the treatment to be given again as needed.
-It does not stop vision loss or improve vision in eyes already damaged by AMD.
+It does not stop vision loss or improve vision in eyes already damaged by AMD.5

 Only a small percentage of people with Wet AMD can be treated with laser surgery, as it depends on the location of the leaky blood vessels.
-The risk of new blood vessels is developing after laser treatment is high.
+The risk of new blood vessels developing after laser treatment is high.
 Repeated treatments may be necessary.5